DevilXD/TwitchDropsMiner/webui/README.md

 ## Technical Note

 The WebUI implementation uses a single-threaded architecture where the NiceGUI server and Twitch backend share the same asyncio event loop.
-This eliminates the need for thread synchronization utilities and provides better performance compared to the previous multi-threaded approach.
+This eliminates the need for thread synchronization utilities and provides better performance.